storybookjs/frontpage/src/content/recipes/styled-components.md

 ## Get involved

-Now you're ready to use Vuetify with Storybook. 🎉 Check out the [example repo](https://github.com/Integrayshaun/vue3-vuetify-storybook-recipe-example) for a quick start.
+Now you're ready to use Styled components with Storybook. 🎉 Check out the [example repo](https://github.com/Integrayshaun/styled-components-recipe) for a quick start.

-If you use Vuetify at work, we'd love your help making an addon that automatically applies the configuration above.
-Join the maintainers in [Discord](https://discord.gg/storybook) to get involved, or jump into [addon docs](/docs/vue/addons/introduction).
+If you use Styled components at work, we'd love your help making an addon that automatically applies the configuration above.
+Join the maintainers in [Discord](https://discord.gg/storybook) to get involved, or jump into [addon docs](/docs/react/addons/introduction).